selectel/terraform-provider-selectel/website/docs/r/dbaas_kafka_datastore_v1.html.markdown

 * `config` - (Optional) Configuration parameters for the datastore.
 You can retrieve information about available configuration parameters with the [selectel_dbaas_configuration_parameter_v1](https://registry.terraform.io/providers/selectel/selectel/latest/docs/data-sources/dbaas_configuration_parameter_v1) data source.

+* `log_platform` - (Optional) Name of Log Group for Log Platform.
+Requirements: must start with 's/dbaas/' prefix, can be between 1 and 512 characters long and consist of the following characters: "a-z, A-Z, 0-9, '_' (underscore), '-' (hyphen), '/' (forward slash), '.' (period)' and '#' (hash).
+For example: "s/dbaas/My-first-group".
+You can read more information about logs in [docs](https://docs.selectel.ru/en/managed-databases/kafka/logs/).

 ## Attributes Reference

 * `status` - Datastore status.